sumanthaka/hdfc-crawler/README.md

 3. Run the spider:
 `run`

-This will scrape the HDFC Bank website, extract the credit card information, and save it to a CSV file named `cards.csv`.
+This will scrape the HDFC Bank website, extract the credit card information, and save it to a CSV file named `creditcard.csv`.

 ## Output
 The spider will extract the following information for each credit card: